iter-idea/IDEA-Ionic8-extra/modules/agenda/README.md

 _Be sure to install all the requested peer dependencies._

-Then, add this import into the `global.scss` file, after the import on the top of the page:
+Then, add this imports into the `global.scss` file, after the import on the top of the page:

 ```
-/* Agenda (IDEA) */
 @import '../node_modules/angular-calendar/css/angular-calendar.css';
+@import '../node_modules/@idea-ionic/agenda/css/global.scss';
 ```

 To make sure the translations are loaded into the project: